 You’d be hard-pressed to find an industry or company that wouldn’t benefit from increased collaboration.
 But several industries stand out for needing increased collaboration at this point in time.

-Collaboration tools help connect employees on the manufacturing floor, who are closest to the action, as well as managers that can use their feedback to make higher-level decisions.
+Enterprise collaboration tools help connect employees on the manufacturing floor, who are closest to the action, as well as managers that can use their feedback to make higher-level decisions.
 By increasing real-time communication during the production process, manufacturing companies can boost efficiency and promote transparency with management.

 Food Service and Delivery